-\Due to prior professional commitments, there are a few class and formal office hour times when I will be out of town and thus unavailable.
+Due to prior professional commitments, there are a few class and formal office hour times when I will be out of town and thus unavailable.
 For missed formal office hours, do contact me in advance to set up an additional appointment.
-For missed class times, I will do my best to post a video of the lecture and any activities for you to observe and engage in during my absence.
+For missed class times, I will do my best to post a video of the missed lecture and any activities for you to observe and engage in during my absence.

-Missed office hours will include: 1/21; 3/31 Missed face-to-face classes will include: 2/2; 3/31; 4/12
+Missed office hours will include: 2/1, 3/15

+Missed face-to-face classes will include: 2/2, 3/14, 3/16, 4/27

-Last, my sincerest apologies but unfortunately my schedule is very full.
-As soon as you know that you might need to meet with me outside of my regularly scheduled office hours, please be sure to contact both me and the teaching assistant to find a date/time for an appointment (in case she has better availability than me).
+Last, my sincerest apologies but, as is likely for each of you, my schedule is very full.
+As soon as you know that you might need to meet with me outside of my regularly scheduled office hours, please be sure me to find a date/time for an appointment.